muhammadhassaan-solves/end-to-end-secure-container-ci-cd-for-cloud-application/ci-cd-step-by-step.md

 - Jenkins runs on port 8080 by default → http://server-ip:8080
 - Copy the admin password shown in last step to unlock Jenkins.
 - Install suggested plugins during first login.
-- Also, Install plugins like dockerplugin, sshagent
+- Ensure you have Installed jenkins plugins like Pipeline: GitHub, GitHub Integration, Docker Pipeline, and SSH Agent.

 ## Step 3: Prepare Jenkins for Docker
 ```bash